In diabetes blood glucose levels are an important – but by no means the only factor influencing the cause and consequences of diabetes mellitus.

-Diabetes is certainly related to sugar metabolism, but elevated blood glucose levels are only a symptom, not the (sole) cause of diabetes, as was long believed.
-Because even a perfect blood sugar level cannot prevent the progression of diabetes.
-Certainly, the adjustment of blood sugar and blood pressure as well as, especially in type 2 (adult-onset diabetes), body weight play a major role.
-These factors influence the progression of the disease and can be treated.
-Hereditary disposition and lifestyle habits such as diet, nicotine and alcohol consumption, and fat metabolism are much more difficult to influence.
-The disease is probably caused either – similar to rheumatic diseases – by a regulatory disorder of the immune system with damage to the pancreas (type 1, juvenile diabetes) or by a reduced sensitivity of the body cells to insulin (type 2).
+Diabetes is related to sugar metabolism.
+However, elevated blood glucose levels are not the sole cause of diabetes, as was long believed.
+This is because even perfect blood glucose control cannot prevent the progression of diabetes.
+In therapy, the adjustment of blood glucose and blood pressure and, especially in type 2 (adult-onset diabetes), body weight and exercise play an essential role.
+These factors are treatable, and influence the progression of the disease.
+Hereditary factors and lifestyle habits such as diet, nicotine and alcohol consumption and fat metabolism are much more difficult to influence.
+The cause of the disease is probably either a regulatory disorder of the immune system with damage to the pancreas (type 1, juvenile diabetes) or a reduced sensitivity of the body’s cells to insulin (type 2).
 Diabetes mellitus affects the entire body.

 GENERAL, EXPLANATION OF TERMS

-Advanced diabetic retinal damage, B = bleeding, E = protein deposition, L = laser focus, S = optic nerve, G = vessels, M = macula: site of sharpest vision
+Advanced diabetic retinal damage B = hemorrhage, E = protein deposition, L = laser focus, S = optic nerve, G = vessels, M = macula: site of sharpest vision.

 Causes and consequences of the diabetic metabolic disease